ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 └── wallpaper.jpg    # wallpaper
 ```

-For the details of the structure and content, please go to the github repository link provided above.
+For the details of the structure and content, please go to the github repository [ryan4yin/nix-config/v0.0.2](https://github.com/ryan4yin/nix-config/tree/v0.0.2).

 ### 7. Update the system